GW-modelling-Spring2022/Course-Materials22/Assignments/HW12_WatershedModel/The_Challenge.md

 3. Add the proposed agricultural element (pumping and localized recharge).
 This will be called YTYA, Yes Town, Yes Ag.

 **What to submit:**
 This will be your second and final graded script for the semester.
-Your script is due **next Tuesday by the start of class**
+Your script is due **next Thursday by the start of class**

 Submit a jupyter notebook to Github that has your setup for all three scenarios alsong with any graphs that you would like to present that illustrate the behavior.